In the Shadows of Broken Windows: The Code Enforcement Success Story

 Implications for Code Enforcement

-So what does this mean for code enforcement?
+So, what does this mean for code enforcement?

 While the nation continues to wrestle with the role of police, the role of code enforcement is clear: detect, investigate, and remediate code violations.
 While codes vary widely across jurisdictions, the mission is the same.
-Further, while Broken Windows Theory may have been debunked in policing and criminology, the evidence and community demand for continuing code enforcement is clear.
+Further, while the Broken Windows Theory may have been debunked in policing and criminology, the evidence and community demand for continuing code enforcement is clear.

 Code violations of all sorts, broken windows included, can decrease crime, can devalue neighborhood properties, may lead to the decreased structural integrity of the building, are associated with negative health outcomes, and decreased community pride.